K8avid/CTF_Java-_Custom_gadget_deserialisation/README.md

-# Root-me CTF challenge : Java - Custom gadget deserialisation
+# Root-me CTF challenge : Java - Custom gadget deserialization

+## 1. What is Serialization and Deserialization

+## 2. Gathering information and understanding the code

 Starting the challenge, we are welcomed by the following login page